-- Survey data collected on the day of the count is extrapolated to represent both sheltered and unsheltered populations within the community.
+- Survey data collected on the day of the count is extrapolated to represent unsheltered populations within the community. - Sheltered data is collected directly from our shelters and housing programs through HMIS (Housing Management Information System)

 Data Submission

 - This data is submitted to HUD (Department of Housing and Urban Development) in early spring each year.